Biggest question we’ve been asked: how?

 1: You’ve got to save money.
 Stop buying shit you don’t need and start putting aside money in a savings account.
 Fast forward: done.

-2: Be realistic.
+3: Be realistic.
 How much do you want to spend per night on average for accomodations?
-We set a $100/night or cheaper manta.
-And we definitely stayed within this.
+We used to set a $100/night or cheaper manta.
+Granted, that’s tougher in 2022.
+But, typically you can average splurge stays with cheaper “transitional” stays.
 Some nights were cheaper, some nights were slightly more.
-All 31 nights added up and averaged: $90/night

 Planning the trip wisely meant a lot of time researching online.
 It turned into a part-time job looking at reviews, airbnb locations in relation to which sights we wanted to see, comparing rental car sites, etc.